Financial Aid – FAQ

 Q. Must I be accepted before I can apply for financial aid?

-A. No, but you must be accepted before you receive a financial aid award.
+A. No, but you must be accepted before your eligibility for financial aid can be determined.

 Q. How do I apply for a Pell grant?

-A. When you complete a FAFSA, you are automatically considered for a Pell grant.
+A. When you complete a a Free Application for Federal Student Aid (FAFSA®), you are automatically considered for a Federal Pell Grant.
+The easiest way to apply is online at https://studentaid.gov/h/apply-for-aid/fafsa.

 Q. Are my parents required to submit their financial information?